 - pay for the consumers’ reasonable attorneys fees and costs

 California’s vehicle lemon laws protect consumers who have purchased or leased warranted new and used motor vehicles.
-If a manufacturer or seller of a warranted vehicle is unable to repair the vehicle in a reasonable number of repair attempts, then it must repurchase or replace the vehicle, pay for the consumer’s incidental and consequential damages and pay for the consumer’s attorneys fees and costs.
+If a manufacturer or seller of a warranted vehicle is unable to repair the vehicle in a reasonable number of repair attempts, then it must repurchase or replace the vehicle, pay for the consumer’s incidental and consequential damages and pay for the consumer’s reasonable attorneys fees and costs.
 What amounts to a reasonable number of attempts varies and depends on the seriousness of the defect.
 Generally, safety-related defects will require fewer repair attempts than those defects that are not safety-related.

 Our Rights As Consumers